 Designs

-A registered design protects the appearance of your product, such as its shape, pattern, configuration or ornamentation, giving you exclusive rights over how it looks.
-Unregistered design rights also offer some protection, but registering a design makes it far easier to enforce your rights and stop competitors from copying.
+A registered design protects one or more aspects of the appearance of your product, including its shape, pattern, configuration or ornamentation, giving you exclusive rights which safeguard the key product aesthetics and consumer appeal.
+Unregistered design rights also offer some protection, but registering a design makes it far easier to enforce rights and stop competitors from copying.

-All markets are competitive, but in some, a product appearance can be far more important than its function.
-A distinctive design helps your product stand out from all the other products out there in the same market.
-When that happens, customers see your products and recognise they come from you because of their appearance.
+The visual appearance of a product can be just as important as its function.
+A distinctive design helps a product stand out from all the other products out there in the same market.
+When that happens, customers see your product and recognise it comes from your business because of its appearance.

-But when competitors notice this, you become vulnerable to copying and losing customers to cheaper (and probably inferior) alternatives.
+When competitors notice that consumers are choosing your rival product because they are drawn to its visual appeal, you become vulnerable to copying and then losing customers to cheaper (and maybe inferior) alternatives.

 So how do you protect against this?
 You do so by registering your designs and asserting any unregistered design rights.
-Businesses that know this and do this have a far better chance of dominating a competitive space.
-With the necessary rights in place, competitors won’t be able to copy you.
+Businesses that know and do this have a far better chance of dominating a competitive space.
+With the necessary rights in place, competitors will have a much harder time copying you.

 In the UK, there are two types of protection: unregistered design rights and registered designs.
-Unregistered rights arise automatically but are limited in scope and duration and proving copying can be difficult.
-Registered designs, by contrast, give an owner exclusive rights governed by the appearance of the design for up to 25 years, provided renewal fees are paid every five years.
+An unregistered right arises automatically but is limited in scope and duration and proving copying can be difficult.
+A registered design, by contrast, gives its owner an exclusive property right governed by the appearance of the design.
+This can last for up to 25 years, provided renewal fees are paid every five years.

 Designs